 This dream is a reality because individuals like you, churches, Sunday School classes, and other groups contribute to the building fund or sponsor a child.
 Sponsoring a child is $40 per month which provides uniforms, school supplies, and nutritional meals every day.
 An education centered on Christ changes not only the life of a child, but the future of a country.

 The Nicaragua Christian School year begins in early February and culminates with a graduation ceremony in November of each year.
-The current number of enrolled students is 430, ranging from age three through grade eight.
-There are now nine buildings on campus, and these buildings house eleven classrooms, one library, two offices, one computer lab, one sewing room, one kitchen, one maintenance and technology facility, and one auditorium that seats 600 people.
+The current number of enrolled students is 567, ranging from age three through high school.
+There are now twelve buildings on campus, and these buildings house fourteen classrooms, two libraries, one chemistry lab, three offices, one computer lab, one sewing room, one kitchen, one maintenance and technology facility, and an auditorium that seats 600 people.
 Even though NCS is located in a city of extreme poverty, its faculty and staff receives scholastic awards from the Nicaragua Ministry of Education on an annual basis.

 Every year more people visit Nicaragua Christian School.
 There are medical mission teams and groups who work to enhance the school facilities and curriculum.

-Nicaragua Christian School is set to expand its curriculum to include sewing classes for its students and families this school year, and beginning in the 2016 school year, the school hopes to offer technical training classes: woodworking, welding, etc. Also, by 2016, a new three classroom building will be completed for the High School students.
-Some other goals for the NCS future include sponsorships for all 430 students, the building of a soccer field, adding on to the existing playground to ensure the safety of all students, the addition of a Chemistry lab and storage facility, and the donations and support to begin a full time school of Biblical Studies.
+Nicaragua Christian School has expanded a normal curriculum to include sewing classes for its students and families each school year, and offers technical training classes: woodworking, welding, etc. Some goals for the near future of NCS include sponsorships for all 567 students, the building of a soccer field, adding on to the existing playground to ensure the safety of all students, and the donations and support to begin a full time school of Biblical Studies.
 Furthermore, as NCS grows and expands, it is clear that building another school in a different location would further the kingdom of God in Nicaragua.

 There is a feeling of teamwork, peace, and joy in the church there and on campus that is hard to explain.
 It’s like all our prayers have been powerfully answered and God is challenging us to think even bigger.